adgoldha/EEC-201-Final-Project/README.md

   3. Hit run in your environment (if you are not satisfied with your initial results, try tuning the number of centroids)
   4. Output should be displayed in the terminal

-See report link here to see our results: https://docs.google.com/document/d/1XA_Kub8cc-9Oyi5M5pXoQIUEcrIrhQ39NqxBc4pRC2E/edit?usp=sharing
+See report link here to see our results (must be signed into UC Davis email to view report): https://docs.google.com/document/d/1XA_Kub8cc-9Oyi5M5pXoQIUEcrIrhQ39NqxBc4pRC2E/edit?usp=sharing

+For those viewing with out a UC Davis email, our group was able to achieve 97.727-100% accuracy by using 40 centroids on the train and test sets in this repo.